stefano-pogliani/dotfiles/Readme.md

 The following configuration should be matched:
 ```
-Select pane above:        Prefix + ↑
+Select pane above:        Alt + ↑
-Select pane below:        Prefix + ↓
+Select pane below:        Alt + ↓
-Select pane on the left:  Prefix + ←
+Select pane on the left:  Alt + ←
-Select pane on the right: Prefix + →
+Select pane on the right: Alt + →

-Select leftmost pane: Prefix + Alt + ←
+Select leftmost pane:  Alt + PageUp
+Select rightmost pane: Alt + PageDown

-Swap with pane above:        ?
+Swap with pane above:        Alt + Shift + ↑
-Swap with pane below:        ?
+Swap with pane below:        Alt + Shift + ↓
-Swap with pane on the left:  ?
+Swap with pane on the left:  Alt + Shift + ←
-Swap with pane on the right: ?
+Swap with pane on the right: Alt + Shift + →

+Move tab to the left:  Ctrl + Shift + ←
+Move tab to the right: Ctrl + Shift + →

+Move to previous word: Ctrl + ←
+Move to next word:     Ctrl + →
 ```